 Travel.
 A person who has traveled in an area where malaria is common should wait 12 months to donate.

 Pregnancy.
-Pregnant women cannot donate blood and must wait six weeks after giving birth.
+Pregnant women cannot donate blood.
+They must wait six weeks after giving birth.

 Donating blood is safe and simple.
 Before giving blood, donors should drink plenty of liquids, eat foods rich in iron, and avoid fatty foods.
-Upon arrival at the donation center, donors should be prepared to provide identification and a short medical history, including current medications.
-Donors then have a mini-physical, which includes taking their temperature, pulse, and blood pressure and testing their hemoglobin levels.
+At the donation center, donors should be prepared to provide identification and a short medical history, including current medications.
+Donors then have their temperature, pulse, and blood pressure taken and their hemoglobin levels tested.
 In addition, donors complete a questionnaire to determine their eligibility to give blood.
 All information provided to the blood donation center is confidential.

-After blood is drawn, it is tested for blood type (A, B, AB, or O) and Rh type (a type of protein on red blood cells; a person is either Rh-positive or Rh-negative).
+After blood is drawn, it is tested for blood type (A, B, AB, or O) and Rh type (positive or negative).
 The blood is also screened for any unexpected red blood cell antibodies that may cause problems for a recipient, as well as for diseases that can be spread to recipients.

 Healthy donors are able to donate blood every eight weeks.

 One platelet donation can provide as many platelets as 12 to 18 whole blood donations.
-This is beneficial to patients with cancer who have weakened immune systems because they are not exposed to as many donors.
-During the donation, blood is drawn from the arm through sterile tubing into a centrifuge, a device that separates platelets from the rest of the blood and then returns the remaining blood to the donor.
+This helps keep a person with cancer and a weakened immune systems from being exposed to many donors.
+During the donation, blood is drawn from the arm through sterile tubing into a centrifuge.
+This device separates platelets from the rest of the blood and returns the remaining blood to the donor.

 This carefully monitored, two-hour process may involve one or both arms, depending on the collection machine.
-Although donation is easy and painless, some donors experience mild side effects that the donation center staff can help manage, such as tingling sensations, especially around the face and mouth, and feeling chilled.
-Platelets can be donated every seven days, but most centers limit donations to 24 times per year.
+Although donation is easy and painless, some donors experience mild side effects that the donation center staff can help manage.
+These side effects include tingling sensations, especially around the face and mouth, and feeling chilled.
+Platelets can be donated every seven days.
+But most centers limit donations to 24 times per year.

 Donors interested in giving platelets should: